markocupic/rss-feed-generator-bundle/README.md

 Use this bundle to generate rss feeds inside your Symfony application.

-&#10084; Many thanks to @vcomposieux for giving me the inspiration to program this bundle. https://github.com/eko/FeedBundle.
+&#10084; Many thanks to @eko (Vincent Composieux) for giving me the inspiration to program this bundle. https://github.com/eko/FeedBundle.

 ## Installation
 `composer require markocupic/rss-feed-generator-bundle`